monsoon235/monsoon235.github.io/source/about/index.md

 sitemap: false
 ---

 I'm now a 3rd-year graduate student at the University of Science and Technology of China (USTC) since 2021 and will receive my Master's Degree in Jun 2024.
-I received my Bachelor's Degree from the same university, majoring in computer science.
+I received my Bachelor's Degree from the same university, majoring in Computer Science.

 From Sep 2024, I will begin my PhD student career at University of Illinois Urbana-Champaign (UIUC).
-My research interest covers ML System.

 ## Education

-- **(Expected)** **PhD student** in Computer Science, University of Illinois Urbana-Champaign, 2024 - unknown
+- **(Expected)** **PhD student** in Computer Science, University of Illinois Urbana-Champaign, 2024 (expected) - unknown
 - **MEng** in Control Science and Engineering, University of Science and Technology of China, 2021 - 2024 (expected)
 - **BEng** in Computer Science and Engineering, University of Science and Technology of China, 2017 - 2021